 On September 7, 1862, the men of the 86th Illinois marched out of the gates of Camp Lyon, through the streets of Peoria, with much fanfare, and boarded a train bound for Camp Joe Holt, Jeffersonville, Indiana, across the Ohio River from Louisville, Kentucky.
 Three weeks later, the men of the 86th were in the field in Kentucky as part of Col. Daniel McCook's Brigade, in pursuit of Confederate troops.
 On Oct.
 8, 1862, the men of McCook's Brigade were engaged with those troops in the Battle of Perryville, Kentucky, the 86th Illinois suffering their first casualties.
 There would be many more in the next three years.

 During the next three years, Corporal John T. Gerling would serve faithfully in Co.
 H as the men of the 86th served in Kentucky, Tennessee, Georgia, Alabama, South Carolina and North Carolina.
-However, somthing occured during the war that forced the officers of Co.
+However, somthing occurred during the war that forced the officers of Co.
 H to reduce Corporal Gerling to the ranks as a Private.
-During those three years, John was witness to and a participant in numerous battles and skirmishes, some of the bloodiest fighting in the Western Theatre of the war, including the Battles of Chicakamauga, Georgia; Resaca, Georgia; Rome, Georgia, Kennesaw Mountain, Georgia; Peach Tree Creek, Georgia; Jonesboro, Georgia; Averysboro, North Carolina; and Bentonville, North Carolina, to name a few and would march with Sherman to the Sea.
-Also during his time in the service, Sylvester was first promoted to Corporal and finally to Sergeant as a sign of his military bearing and dedication to service.
+During those three years, John was witness to and a participant in numerous battles and skirmishes, some of the bloodiest fighting in the Western Theatre of the war, including the Battles of Chickamauga, Georgia; Resaca, Georgia; Rome, Georgia, Kennesaw Mountain, Georgia; Peach Tree Creek, Georgia; Jonesboro, Georgia; Averysboro, North Carolina; and Bentonville, North Carolina, to name a few and would march with Sherman to the Sea.

 On June 6, 1865, Private John T. Gerling was still there with the surviving members of the 86th Illinois when they were mustered out of service on June 6, 1865 at Washington, D.C.
 They then were sent by train to Chicago, Illinois where received their final discharge and soon were back home in Peoria County.